Which school do you want to support?

 Billions of hours.
 Each K-12 student spends about 1,000 hours in school per year, for an annual collective total of 6.7 billion hours.
 For perspective, that's more than the cumulative hours spent over a decade to launch the Apollo mission.
 It's about 20 times greater than the total hours spent to build the pyramid at Giza. |

 There are sound reasons why this mammoth education system has to be particularly complex.
-Like Texas and Florida (and unlike, say, New York), California's population has grown rapidly.
+Similar to Texas and Florida (and unlike, say, New York), California's population has grown and changed rapidly.
+The school system has had to grow and change with it.

-The students in these growing states have all kinds of different needs.
+Students have all kinds of different needs.
 To serve those needs and balance among them, the education system must be simultaneously massive and personal, which makes complexity unavoidable.
-To work for all students, it has to work for each student.
-That's an authentic challenge.
+To work for all students, it has to work for each student — even in a pandemic.
+That's a significant challenge.

 In California, about one student in five lives in poverty.
 About a fifth are learning English.
 Some kids come to school ready for kindergarten, but most don't.
-About a tenth have special learning needs.
+About an eighth have learning disabilities.
 All students need teachers that can teach complex material.
 And effective leaders.
 And access to the arts.
 Which takes money.
 And...

-But we're getting ahead of ourselves.
-Getting education right requires getting lots of things right.
-It's too much to think about all of them at once, so Ed100 breaks it down.
-You can make sense of the system, if you take it one topic at a time.
+... and we're getting ahead of ourselves.
+Getting education right requires getting lots of things right at once.
+It's too much to think about everything simultaneously, so Ed100 breaks it down.
+It's easier to make sense of the system if you take it one topic at a time.
 Ed100 explains California's education system, busts myths, and explains what you need to know.

 Understanding the system is helpful for the sake of your own kids, of course, and the point of Ed100 is to make the system learnable.
 But there's something bigger: like it or not, you, as an involved parent or community member, are the heart of California's education accountability system.
 There is no independent watchdog in the system.
 You are it.
 The system literally depends on the vigilant support of local, active, informed constituents to speak up for what's right and what's needed.